XeniaSalinas/mcv-m5/README.md

 - SegNet VGG and SegNet Basic have been implemented and trained on CamVid dataset.
 - Evaluate the performance on train, validation and test.

+### U-net (In progress)
+- Implement U-net network and integrate it into the framework.
+- U-net have been trained on CamVid dataset.
+- Evaluate the performance on train, validation and test.

 ### Boost the performance
  - Ensemble of FCN8 and Segnet VGG models.
  - Compute the mean of the predictions of both models to improve the performance.